-Take the Quoit for example.
-This ancient Greek term for a throwing disc (or Discus) was originally developed with razor sharp edges and thrown as a weapon.
-4000 years later and the sharp edges are gone but the frisby is still with us.
+Take Quoits for example.
+This ancient Greek term for a throwing disc (or Discus) was originally developed with razor-sharp edges and thrown as a weapon.
+4000 years later and the sharp edges are gone but the Frisby is still with us.

 Believed to have originated in the early middle ages amongst mining communities, where horseshoes were thrown at pins in the ground, this is another game that’s evolved over the years.

 Most modern-day garden versions, such as the one pictured above from Not On The High Street, use wooden pegs and rings made from rope or plastic, however, the premise remains.

 When I was younger, if my sister and I were told to go and play in the garden, then it was often with a ball.
 We’d make up games with nothing more than a tennis ball or football.
 Many cultures around the world have created various types of ball games.
 On Wikipedia, they state that: